roytang/blog/content/post/2019/08/watching-lately-aug-2019.md

 ### Young Justice

 Back half of Young Justice Outsiders finished this week.
-I've honestly been kind of meh for this half of the season as I feel like they're all over the place and there's too many plot threads going on at once.
+I've honestly been a bit whelmed for this half of the season as I feel like they're all over the place and there's too many plot threads going on at once.

 ### Fleabag